blance97/Off/README.md

 Next you will need to import the following:
 <pre><code>pip install python-firebase
 pip install slackclient
+pip install requests
-pip install requests</code></pre>
+pip install markovify</code></pre>

 To get the BOT_ID for your Slack Bot you will need to run the following file.
 Before you run this code, change the Slack Token in line 7 to a slack token you need to create.
 You can easily create a slack token using: https://api.slack.com/docs/oauth-test-tokens
 <pre><code>python print_bot_id.py</code></pre>

+You will need to specify the url for the firebase project you will be using.
 Using the BOT_ID you found using the previous command and the Slack Token you created, set up your bot in your repository.
-<pre><code>export BOT_ID='U4AA1UYN7'
+<pre><code>
+export FIREBASE_URL="firebase url"
+export BOT_ID= "bot id"
-export SLACK_BOT_TOKEN='xoxb-146341984755-1fYi3Oau3Cx262xcxP3Tzzp0'
+export SLACK_BOT_TOKEN="slack bot token"
 </code></pre>

 ##List of Commands